-With his success in Britain a shadow of its former self, he toured regional theatres and recorded furiously to make a living, moving from orchestra to orchestra, including those of Sydney Lipton, Geraldo, and Ken Johnson.
-He underwent a brief revival from 1940, as part of a double act with Jimmy Messene (whose career had also suffered a recent downturn), with an act called Radio Stars with Two Guitars, performing on the London stage.
+With diminished success in Britain, he toured regional theatres and recorded as often as possible to make a living, moving from orchestra to orchestra, working with Sydney Lipton, Gerald Bright and Ken "Snakehips" Johnson.
+In 1940 there was a revival of interest in his career when he worked in a duo with Jimmy Messene in Radio Stars with Two Guitars on the London stage.
 It was his last venture before his death in April 1941.
-The partnership was an uneasy one, as Messene suffered from a serious drinking problem by this stage, and was known to turn up incapable on stage, or not to turn up at all, much to Bowlly's consternation.
-Bowlly's last recorded song, made two weeks before his death, was a duet with Messene of Irving Berlin's satirical song on Hitler, "When That Man is Dead and Gone".
+The partnership was uneasy.
+Messene had a drinking problem.
+When he showed up for work, he was occasionally unable to perform.
+Bowlly recorded his last song two weeks before his death.
+It was a duet with Messene on Irving Berlin's satirical song about Hitler, "When That Man is Dead and Gone".

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!